-Functional key F7 is handy in opening spelling and grammar dialog box and when F7 is pressed along with the shift key in a word document, it will open a research window.
+Functional key F7 is handy in opening spelling and grammar dialog boxes and when F7 is pressed along with the shift key in a word document, it will open a research window.

-F8 is usually used by IT engineers to enter the safe mode in windows based system during the start of the booting process.
+F8 is usually used by IT engineers to enter the safe mode in windows based systems during the start of the booting process.

 In Mac systems, F8 is used to display thumbnail images of the workspace.

-Pressing the F10 key in a software activates and highlights the Menu bar icons and a combination of shift+F10 will result in right-click in any app or windows screen.
-On some laptops and computers, F10 key is used to enter the BIOS setup.
+Pressing the F10 key in a software activates and highlights the Menu bar icons and a combination of shift+F10 will result in right-clicking in any app or windows screen.
+On some laptops and computers, the F10 key is used to enter the BIOS setup.

-By pressing Ctrl+F12 in any Microsoft Office program, you open the Computer browse screen to open any of the saved document or file.
+By pressing Ctrl+F12 in any Microsoft Office program, you open the Computer browse screen to open any of the saved documents or files.

-On most of the computer systems, pressing F12 during boot-up of Windows OS, you get the list of drives to select the preferred bootable device.
+On most computer systems, by pressing F12 during the boot-up of Windows OS, you get the list of drives to select the preferred bootable device.

 Share Your Views: